 Address: 20 Bloemhof Street, Bellville, Cape Town, 7530

-We are in the process of registering as a Section 18A company with the South African Revenue Services (SARS).
+We are registered as a Section 18A company (Public Benefit Organisation) with the South African Revenue Services (SARS).

 “By teaching children to read and write we are providing them with essential keys to unlock many doors at an early age.
 It does help to make children more clever!”